 Preference is also given to those in the heart of my service area: Columbia City, Lakewood, and Seward Park.

 We have 14 dogs scheduled daily, with one flex spot for a maximum of 15 clients.

 How many employees do you have?

-The business owner, Lisa, is the sole employee.
-I (Lisa) am the only person who will be caring for your dog.
+Currently the business owner, Lisa, is the sole employee.
+I (Lisa) am the only person who will be caring for

 How long have you been in business?